cchanamolu/factsweb/README.md

 ## Get Involved

-contribute, and vote on intriguing facts across various categories.
+Contribute, and vote on intriguing facts across various categories.
 Together, let's build a repository of knowledge that inspires and enlightens!